LavirtheWhiolet/mtgox-client-lib/README.md

 Status
 ------

-Alpha.
-The library is currently in development and not ready for wide use.
+Stable.
+The library is ready for use, and its current interface will remain unchanged (new functionality will be added only).

 Requirements
 ------------